 Resource policies are IAM policies attached to a resource such as an Amazon Simple Storage Service (S3) bucket or an AWS Key Management Service (KMS) key.
 Resource policies make it convenient to centrally define a policy which governs access to the resource.
 In particular, you can use conditions to allow/deny access based on the caller's source IP address, whether or not the calling principal is part of your AWS Organizations organization, and many more conditions.

-Resource policies are a powerful tool to help you define your perimeter because they (a) are defined centrally, on the resource, which can simplify management and auditing of policies, and (b) can be applied to resources which do not attach to a VPC, such as Amazon S3 buckets and AWS KMS keys.
+Resource policies are a powerful tool to help you define your perimeter because they (a) are defined on the resource and applied to all principals accessing the resource which can simplify management and auditing of policies, and (b) can be applied to resources which do not attach to a VPC, such as Amazon S3 buckets and AWS KMS keys.
 Resource policies provide a means to limit access based on network-centric properties, such as IP address, as well as IAM-centric properties, such as organization ID.

 To learn more about which services support resource policies, refer to AWS services that work with IAM.